Chapter 5 : I like my job.

 “Here, I’ve got some bed sheets,” he says as I emerge back into the hallway.
 “There’s a linen closet just there, so if you get cold you can grab some more.”

-I nod, and he tosses the sheets onto the couch, where I assume I’ll be sleeping.
-The couch.
-My couch.
-The couch Ian bought me.
+I nod, and he tosses the sheets onto the sofa, where I assume I’ll be sleeping.
+The sofa.
+My sofa.
+The sofa Ian bought me.
 Ian.

 I was doing so well, too.
 I didn’t think about him for almost the whole day, and now - and now he’s all I can think about.